amabdallah/Test/docs/AttributeMetadata.md

 **Method and Source**
 An attribute like a reservoir watershed area can be measured using a method described and specified by an organization like the US Army Corps of Engineers.
 However, the source for that data value might come from a different organization like Utah State University.
 So Utah State University estimated a reservoir watershed area based on the method by the US Army Corps of Engineers.
-A source reports what or where and the methods reports how!
+A source reports what or where and the methods reports how! <p>

+How could I keep track of all the sources that relate to data. for example, if you download data from CHUASI that was collected by USU.
+How do I track both sources in WaM-DaM? <p>
+Sure, there is a brigde tabels tha takes care of having multiple source for the same attrritbute with a source order attribute to keep track who owned the data first and then second.

 **MethodTypes** Credit: methods 1, 2, 4, and 5 are borwoed from ODM2
 1. Field procedure: A Field procedure Method may be used to create an observation of a Variable using a field instrument <p>